 The public key is what you’ll upload to GridPane, and doesn’t need to be guarded.

 Step 2.3 Save the private key

-Last, click save private key button, and save that to a folder of your choice.
-The private key is sensitive, never share it with anyone and guard it on your machine.
+Last, click the Save private key button, and save that to a folder of your choice.
+The private key is sensitive, never share it with anyone, and guard it on your machine.
 This one will save as a .ppk file which is used in Putty.

 We now need to copy the public key into your GridPane account.

 public.key with notepad and make sure it’s formatted it correctly:

 Be sure that it’s all formatted on one line like in the screenshot above, and NOT formatted like below, or your key will not work.
 If there is an additional line above and/or below, remove those.